Bentipe/gantt-chartmeleon/README.md

 - 🧩 **Sidebar Improvements** - Custom sidebar title + resizable sidebar
 - 💫 **Vue 3 Ready** - Easy integration with Vue 3 projects

-Note: Tasks operate via a segments-only model (except milestones).
+Note: Tasks operate via a segments-only model (including milestones represented as zero-duration segments).
 Each task must have one or more segments.
-If you pass task-level start/end only, the library will internally convert them into a single segment and compute the task’s overall start/end from its segments.
+Task-level start/end are not supported and should not be provided.

 ## 📦 Installation